GerbenRampaart/cookiecutter-aws-sam-nodejs-expressjs-typescript/README.md

 # Introduction
-This project provide a comprehensive template which can be used with the AWS SAM cli.
+This project provides a comprehensive template for nodejs 10.x which can be used with the AWS SAM cli.

 It focusses on implementing best practices when generating, developing, building and deploying complete apia and/or web applications to AWS Lambda.